LITHOS-1

 LITHOS-1 is a near-term technology demonstration payload designed to improve the usability of the lunar surface by converting loose regolith into stable, low-dust, load-bearing surfaces.
 A key challenge for sustained lunar operations is that unconsolidated regolith limits mobility, increases wear on equipment, and creates dust that degrades systems—and poses hazards to astronauts.

-At the core of LITHOS-1 is a patent-pending system which works by excavating, compacting, and process regolith in a single pass— without chemical or thermal inputs.
+At the core of LITHOS-1 is a patent-pending system which works by excavating, compacting, and processing regolith in a single pass— without chemical or thermal inputs.

-The system ingests regolith and removes the problematic, electrostatically charged ‘fine’ particles—leaving only a gravel-like surface layer made of larger, interlocking particles over a compacted sub-grade.
+The system ingests regolith and removes the problematic, electrostatically charged ‘fines’—leaving only a gravel-like surface layer made of larger, interlocking particles over a compacted sub-grade.

 This layered approach borrows from terrestrial ‘macadam’ paving techniques, adapted for the lunar surface using a single, low-SWaP (size-weight-power) unit.